Catch Lost Conversions from Paid Marketing Channels and Boost ROI with Affiliate Marketing

 - Amazon’s sponsored product offering CPCs increased 14% YoY

 Affiliate marketing is a cost-efficient solution to boost ROI

 Ultimately, your affiliate return on investment is always going to be higher, as you only pay partners after they’ve delivered on a desired action—whether that’s sales, leads, new customers, etc. With affiliate marketing, you only pay for actual outcomes.

-While a typical affiliate marketing return on ad spend (ROAS) for a retail programme is often going to sit around 8:1, you'll be lucky to see a 1:1 ROAS on a paid channel, like Facebook.
-The goals for an affiliate programme and a paid programme are going to be different, but from a purely economic standpoint, the affiliate channel is always going to be more efficient because of the way budget is used.
+While a typical affiliate marketing return on ad spend (ROAS) for a retail program is often going to sit around 8:1, you’ll be lucky to see a 1:1 ROAS on a paid channel, like Facebook.
+The goals for an affiliate program and a paid program are going to be different, but from a purely economic standpoint, the affiliate channel is always going to be more efficient because of the way budget is used.
 Unlike paid marketing channels that focus strictly on top-of-funnel exposure, affiliate marketing offers full funnel coverage.

 With affiliate marketing, you can also leverage non-traditional partnerships (such as influencers) as a more efficient way to target your audience on various social platforms.
 Whereas traditional paid social has to set a daily budget that isn’t seeing the same ROI.

 Overall, we’ve seen a much higher ROAS from our clients within the affiliate channel:

 - Leesa returned their affiliate program to AP and saw a 200%+ ROAS increase

 - Blenders achieved an exceptional 4059% ROAS increase with AP

 - One mattress retailer saw 160% increase in ROAS with non-traditional SEM affiliates